 • Bringing the Y’s Healthy Living Mobile Market to the Edington Center every second Wednesday of the month to distribute fresh fruits and vegetables to the Southside community, through a partnership with the YMCA of Western North Carolina.

 • Jointly operating a community vegetable garden at the Edington Center, in partnership with local residents and community leaders.
 The Southside Community Garden–-constructed in 2015–is currently operated by a coalition of community members from the Southside neighborhood and beyond.
 Produce from the garden is used by the GO Kitchen Ready program and distributed to local residents, food pantries, and garden participants.
-2017 garden workdays will take place on Saturday mornings from 10:00-1:00, beginning February 4.
+2017 garden workdays will take place on Saturday mornings from 9:00 AM to 12:00 PM.
 All ages and experience levels are welcome at garden workdays.

 • Constructing and installing a pergola at the Hillcrest Community Orchard, in partnership with Asheville GreenWorks, the Housing Authority of the City of Asheville, and the Hillcrest residents.